yun-vis/fhstp-bcc-csharp/pages/inheritance.md

 {
     public abstract class Animal
     {
-        public abstract void Speak();
+        // Abstract method only defines the method name, but no implementation public abstract void Speak();
-        public virtual void Move()
+        // Virtual method defines the name and implementation public virtual void Move()
         {
             Console.WriteLine("Move like an animal!");
         }
     }

     public class Cat : Animal